-Beginning in 2020, we added performance-based restricted stock units, or PRSU, awards to the compensation for our Chief Executive Officer, Dr. Brett Monia.
-Under the terms of the grants, one third of the PRSUs may vest at the end of three separate performance periods spread over the three years following the date of grant (i.e., the one-year period commencing on the date of grant and ending on the first anniversary of the date of grant; the two-year period commencing on the date of grant and ending on the second anniversary of the date of grant; and the three-year period commencing on the date of grant and ending on the third anniversary of the date of grant) based on our relative total shareholder return, or TSR, as compared to a peer group of companies, and as measured, in each case, at the end of the applicable performance period.
+Beginning in 2020, we added PRSU awards to the compensation for our Chief Executive Officer, Dr. Brett Monia.
+Under the terms of the grants, one third of the PRSUs may vest at the end of three separate performance periods spread over the three years following the date of grant (i.e., the one-year period commencing on the date of grant and ending on the first anniversary of the date of grant; the two-year period commencing on the date of grant and ending on the three-year period commencing on the date of grant and ending on the three-year period commencing on the date of grant and ending on the three-year period commencing on the date of grant and ending on the three-year period commencing on the date of grant and ending on the three-year period commencing on the date of grant and ending on the three-year period commencing on the date of grant and ending on the third anniversary of the date of grant) based on our relative total shareholder return, or TSR, as compared to a peer group of companies, and as measured, in each case, at the end of the applicable performance period.
 Under the terms of the grants no number of PRSUs is guaranteed to vest and the actual number of PRSUs that will vest at the end of each performance period may be anywhere from zero percentto 150 percent of the target number depending on our relative TSR.

 We determined the fair value of Dr. Monia's PRSUs using a Monte Carlo model because the performance target is based on our relative TSR, which represents a market condition.
 We are recognizing the grant date fair value of these awards as stock-based compensation expense using the accelerated multiple-option approach over the vesting period.
-The weighted-average grant date fair value of PRSUs granted to Dr. Monia for the three months ended March 31, 2021 was \$77.17 per share.
+The weighted-average grant date fair value of PRSUs granted to Dr. Monia for the six months ended June 30, 2021 was \$77.17 per share.

-The following table summarizes stock-based compensation expense for the three months ended March 31, 2021 and 2020 (in thousands).
+The following table summarizes stock-based compensation expense for the three and six months ended June 30, 2021 and 2020 (in thousands).